The Multi-Instrument (EVE-RHESSI) DEM for Solar Flares, and Implications for Non-Thermal Emission: Discussion and Conclusions

-Ours are lower limits than have been determined in past calculations using {\rhessi} data, such as \citet{sui2007} or \citet{sthilaire2005}, which are typically above 15~keV.
-It has been pointed out that relatively low values of $E_c$ often imply very large values for the non-thermal electron flux needed to account for the observed emission, i.e., the so-called ``number problem'' \citep{benz2017}.
-This remains true here: in the sixth column of Table~\ref{table1}, we show $Log($\ediff$)$, the difference between the amount of total electron energy flux {\etotal} required for the best-fit value of $E_c$, and the amount of energy flux for $E_c=15$~keV.
-For 42 of the 66 samples, this value is greater than 1.0 (i.e., we require more than an order of magnitude more electron energy than for the 15~keV cutoff).
+It has been pointed out that, when interpreted as due to cold thick-target emission, relatively low values of $E_c$ imply very large values for the non-thermal electron flux needed to account for the observed emission, i.e., the so-called ``number problem'' \citep{benz2017}.
+This remains true here for the coronal abundance cases: in the sixth column of Table~\ref{table1}, we show $Log($\ediff$)$, the difference between the amount of total electron energy flux {\etotal} required for the best-fit value of $E_c$, and the amount of energy flux for $E_c=15$~keV.
+For 37 of the 61 samples, this value is greater than 1.0 (i.e., we require more than an order of magnitude more electron energy than for the 15~keV cutoff).